hholst80/loginteractive/README.md

 I have not tested it with anything else than [GNU Octave] and [Python].
 Please send bug reports to [Henrik Holst].

-Line feeds are not propagated as they should when `STDIN=/dev/stdin`, but they work for `STDIN=stdin.txt`.

 The libc `select` subroutine seems to work for Python but will probably break somewhere down the line when this is more tested.